BBA Business Organisation Concept of Finance Planning

 - It provides policies and procedures for effective co-ordination between various activities in the business.
 This hands to elimination of wastage of resources.

-- Financial policies serves as broad guides in the effective procurement, allocation, utilization and disbursement of funds.
+- Financial policies serves as broad guides in the effective procurement, allocation, utilisation and disbursement of funds.
 All this is necessary to maintain profitability, solvency and liquidity of business.

 - Financial plans enables the management to maintain effective control over the financial operations of the enterprise.